-It all started with looking for undershirt/t-shirt solutions for the law enforcement that they can wear under their hot Kevlar.
+It all started with looking for a law enforcement undershirt to wear under their hot kevlar.

-Then, with the summer months just ahead of us (on this side of the globe, that is), I find myself more and more focused on discovering ways I might be able to keep myself cooler by way of wearing certain undershirts.
+Then, with the summer months just ahead of us, I find myself more and more focused on discovering ways I might be able to keep myself cooler by way of wearing certain undershirts.

 In doing further research about cooling shirts, I came across the recently launched Physicool Cooling T-Shirt (£49.99, $30.89 USD).